Multiparameter estimation with an array of entangled atomic sensors

 \subsection{Preparation of entangled sensor array}

-In our experiment, the atomic sensor array is realized by spatially splitting a spin-squeezed BEC of $N\approx 1450$ $^{87}$Rb atoms \cite{Riedel2010} into the $M$ ensembles, using coherent splitting techniques similar to ref.~\cite{Colciaghi2023}.
-In each ensemble $k$, the atoms are prepared in a superposition of hyperfine ground states $\ket{k\uparrow}$ and $\ket{k\downarrow}$ that define the collective spin \cite{Pezze2018a} $\mathbf{S}_k$.
+In our experiment, the atomic sensor array is realized by spatially splitting a spin-squeezed BEC of $N\approx 1450$ $^{87}$Rb atoms \cite{Riedel2010} into the $M$ ensembles, using coherent splitting techniques similar to ref.~\cite{Colciaghi2023}, which we extend here to enable splitting into more than two ensembles and to adjust the splitting ratios as desired, while maintaining full coherent control (see Supplementary Text).